KORNIT DIGITAL SHAREHOLDER ALE - GuruFocus.com

 Then, on July 5, 2022, the Company disclosed expected revenue for 2Q 2022 in the range of $56.4 million to $59.4 million, well below the previous revenue guidance of between $85 million and $95 million, which it attributed to “a significantly slower pace of direct-to-garment (DTG) systems orders in the second quarter as compared to our prior expectations.”
 On this news, shares of Kornit declined an additional $8.10 per share, or 25.7%.

-The case is Genesee County Employees’ Retirement System v.
+The first-filed case is Genesee County Employees’ Retirement System v.
 Kornit Digital Ltd., No. 23-cv-888.
+A subsequently case, Cleveland Bakers And Teamsters Pension Fund v.
+Kornit Digital Ltd., No. 23-cv-971, was filed.

 About Kahn Swick & Foti, LLC